Class

 ROW provides wetsuits, wetsuit booties, a fleece sweater and splash jacket for your comfort and safety.
 The wetsuits are Farmer Johns that have long legs but no sleeves.
 During hot weather, the Farmer John is worn alone.
 Synthetic socks could be worn under the booties on cold days.
 Cotton makes you colder when wet by wicking away heat from your body.
 Do not bring cotton on the river!
 Please use our gear checklist to be sure you pack all you need.

 This list is based on years of experience.
-Even if it is sunny at home when you leave, bring all this as the weather changes often in North Idaho and Western Montana.
-You will be able to leave extra clothing on our bus.
-THIS LIST IS IMPORTANT!
-Be sure all members of your group read this.
+Even if it is sunny at home when you leave, bring all this as the Be sure all members of your group read this.
 Even on sunny days the water is cold, so you have to dress more warmly than you do for land activities.

 - Swimsuit or non – cotton underwear to wear under wetsuit